by Fr Chris Borah

 Bread and wine, the work of our hands, these gifts are meant to be given back to God as our shared sacrifice of praise and thanksgiving.
 And by God’s grace, he gives our offering of bread and wine back to us!
 Such a marvelous and beautiful God we are invited to worship!
 We are welcomed in to share in the koinonia of Christ.
 We gather at His table, we eat his body and we drink his blood, “that our sinful bodies may be made clean by his body, and our souls washed through his most precious blood.”
 And with the saints throughout time, we must respond, “Thanks be to God!”

-One reply on “Love Made Food: The History & Intimacy of the Eucharist”
+One response to “Love Made Food: The History & Intimacy of the Eucharist”